 Once accredited, AU domain name registrars are authorised to provide direct services to consumers, businesses and other organisations that wish to register an Australian domain name, renew their existing name or make changes to a domain's record.
 AU registrars are expected to adhere to an industry code of conduct.

-Resellers "buy" domain names and manage associated records for their customers via an interface provided by an accredited registrar - they are a middleman.
+Resellers "buy" domain names and manage associated records for their customers via an interface provided by an accredited registrar - they are a middleman between the registrant and registrar.
 Resellers are not accredited, nor are they approved by the auDA .

 The effectiveness of a reseller will depend to a degree on the level of communications between that reseller and the domain registrar.
 If there is an issue, resolution may take a little longer if the registrant is seeking support through the reseller as the reseller may need to first consult with the registrar.